Ministry of Defense (Soviet Union): Ministry structure

+Leadership

+Minister of Defence

-The minister of defense was always either a leading Communist Party civilian official or a Ground Forces general; the position was presumably filled on the recommendation of the Defense Council with the approval of the Politburo, although the Presidium of the Supreme Soviet made the formal announcement.
-After Minister of Defense General George Zhukov was removed from his position in the Politburo in 1957, the Minister of Defense would not be made a part of Politburo again until 1973.
+The minister of defence was always either a leading Communist Party civilian official or a Ground Forces general; the position was presumably filled on the recommendation of the Defence Council with the approval of the Politburo, although the Presidium of the Supreme Soviet made the formal announcement.
+After Minister of Defence General Georgy Zhukov was removed from his position in the Politburo in 1957, the Minister of Defense would not be made a part of Politburo again until 1973.
 In the 1980s, the Minister of Defense would only maintain alternate membership in the Politburo.

+Deputy ministers

 The three first deputy ministers of defense were the chief of the General Staff, the commander in chief of the Warsaw Pact, and another senior officer with unspecified duties.
 First deputy ministers of defense have also been selected from the Ground Forces.
 In 1989 the eleven deputy ministers of defense included the commanders in chief of the five armed services as well as the chiefs of Civil Defense, Rear Services, Construction and Troop Billeting, Armaments, the Main Personnel Directorate, and the Main Inspectorate.